E-Rx (DoseSpot) FAQs

 What is the difference between "Refill" and "Reorder"?

-A Refill is initiated by the pharmacy and the number of Refill Requests will be listed in the upper right hand corner of your screen.
+A Refill is initiated by the pharmacy and the number of Refill Requests will be listed in the upper right-hand corner of your screen.
 The Reorder function can be used when a prescriber would like to "Reorder" the same medication for a patient.
-The prescription will automatically be entered into the "Patient's New Prescriptions (to be approved)" and the prescriber simply needs to click on the check box and then click "Approve & Send" or "Approve & Print".
+The prescription will automatically be entered into the "Patient's New Prescriptions (to be approved)" for the prescriber to click on the checkbox and then select "Approve & Send" or "Approve & Print".

 Is branding available for prescriptions?